fengxia41103/myblog/content/thoughts/ai.md

 closer to what the core of Go is, after thousands of years of zen-ing of self-addiction.
-This is not only a feat of computer engineering and so called deep learning or AI or whatever fancy words you know, this is also the wonder of a machine &mdash; it is a challenger, it is a cold-blooded emotionless solid-state electronics, it is that kid who shouted out "Look he is, naked!"
+This is not only a feat of computer engineering and so called deep learning or AI or whatever fancy words you know, this is a **giant leap** for Go itself &mdash; machine is a challenger, a pile of cold-blooded emotionless solid-state electronics, a kid who shouted out "Look he is, naked!"
 Multiplication is a must in math concept, it has its use in many many ways.
 When machine derives the same answer by brute-force addition, it is not cheating, it is not